aquilesC/aquiles.me/content/10 actions regarding climate change.md

 ### 4. See yourself as a citizen

-This action refer mostly to fight consumism.
+This action refer mostly to fight consumerism.
 They argue that by choosing products that better align with what we expect from the world, we can have a big impact.
 Instead of buying clothes meant to be used for weeks, we could spend more money and buy clothes meant to last years (see: [[Choosing technology based on their incentives]]).
 They briefly cover ideas such as dematerializing (for instance using streaming instead of buying a CD or DVD), or using Uber instead of buying a car.
 They also mention that we could re-define what we expect of a good life.
 What do we really need to *have* in order to be happy, and what are we lead to believe we must possess.

 ### 5. Move beyond fossil fuels